jcraigk/ruby_nano_rpc/README.md

 # RaiBlocksRpc

 An RPC wrapper for RaiBlocks written in Ruby.
-It connects to an individual node that you control and makes calls using HTTP.
+It connects to an individual node that you control.
 There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped methods.

 To run a RaiBlocks node locally, see [Docker documentation](https://github.com/clemahieu/raiblocks/wiki/Docker-node).